 Incomplete research projects are not acceptable for the REACH-OUT Poster Forum.
 However, we encourage those with incomplete or ongoing projects to submit their abstract to this year's REACH-OUT Lightning Talk sessions.
-The OU-Tulsa Schusterman Library will host Lightning Talk sessions as part of REACH-OUT 2024.
+The OU-Tulsa Schusterman Library will host Lightning Talk sessions as part of REACH-OUT 2025.
 Lightning Talk topics can cover the design and operation of a research project as well as programs/projects that describe the creation and improvement of work, services, technologies, and procedures.
 Research can be in all stages of development, including planning and development stages.
 Presenters will have 5 minutes each and be limited to 5 slides.

-Submit a proposal here.
-Submissions are due by Friday, March 8, 2024.
+Submit a proposal to the REACH-OUT Lightning Talks here.
+Submissions are due by Friday, March 7, 2025.